 In 2001, Doug wrote “Maverick Investing,” published by McGraw-Hill.
 He also regularly appears at seminars around the country; stands out on the pages of the largest newspapers (The Wall Street Journal, The Los Angeles Times and The New York Times); and speaks on national television (CNBC, Fox News and Bloomberg Forum).

-For more than 30 years, Successful Investing (formerly the Telephone Switch Newsletter) has produced double-digit annual gains.
-Doug has become known for his expert knowledge and timely use of innovative tools like Exchange Traded Funds, bear funds and Enhanced Index funds to profit in any market climate.
+For more than 35 years, Successful Investing (formerly the Telephone Switch Newsletter) has produced double-digit percentage annual gains.
+Doug has become known for his expert knowledge and timely use of innovative tools, such as exchange-traded funds, bear funds and enhanced-index funds to profit in any market climate.

 Paul Dykewicz is the editor of Eagle Daily Investor and the editorial director of Eagle Financial Publications in Washington, D.C.
 He writes and edits for the website, as well as edits investment newsletters, time-sensitive trading alerts and other reports published by Eagle.
 He also is an accomplished, award-winning journalist who has written for Dow Jones, USA Today and other publications, as well as served as business editor of a daily newspaper in Baltimore.
 Paul received his MBA in finance from Johns Hopkins University, where he was a two-time president of the school’s Finance Club.
 In addition, Paul has a bachelor’s degree from the University of Michigan and a master’s degree in journalism from Michigan State University.
 Outside of work, Paul volunteers with a faith-based organization to assist the poor in Southeast Washington, D.C., to learn personal finance skills needed to lift themselves out of debt.